jdoleary/Spellmasons/docs/TasksCurrent.md

 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
+- Trap Soul / Capture: Instantly traps an enemy's soul in your possesion removing them from the board.
+When you release their soul they are restored to their last form but on your faction.
+Requires low health to work.
+- Mind Control: Changes the faction of an enemy
 - **contender** Content: "Orge" enemies that get stronger for every ally of theirs that dies
 - **contender** Idea: A spell to sacrifice ally unit immediately
 - **contender** destroy a corpse for mana